mediaexplorer74/IkeaMon/README.md

 ## Tech. details
-I used Selenium for Chrome Browser's Remote Control ;) When Ikea Monitor catches site "reforming" moment, the app beeps the system sound ))))
+I used Selenium for Chrome Browser's Remote Control ;) When Ikea Monitor catched "site reforming" moment, the app beeps the system sound ! ;)

 AS IS.
 RnD Only [Zone: Russia].